KiaShakiba/leptoaster/README.md

-# Leptoast
+# Leptoaster

-Leptoast is a minimal toast library for Leptos.
+Leptoaster is a minimal toast library for Leptos.
 It provides a simple interface to show toast messages to the user.

 ## Getting started

-Assuming you already have Leptos installed, install Leptoast
+Assuming you already have Leptos installed, install Leptoaster
 ```
-cargo add leptoast
+cargo add leptoaster
 ```

 Once, installed, provide the toaster in the root component of your application and add the `Toaster` component.
 ```
 use leptos::*;
-use leptoast::*;
+use leptoaster::*;

 #[component]
 fn App() -> IntoView {